cs480x-22c/a2-DataVis-5Ways/README.md

 ![seaborn_matplotlib](img/seaborn_graph.png)

-# Javascript + d3
+# JavaScript + d3

 I created the cars visualization by loading the data using `d3.csv()` and then I used various d3 elements to add the different elements of the chart, such as the axes, dots, etc. I manually added every element of the chart axis intervals to its labels.
 I also had to create an svg for the graph and set the size of it.
 I had to set the size of the margins for the location of the svg and graph.
-I also created a tooltip that gave the manufacturer, weight, and MPG of each dot.
+I also created a tooltip that gave the car, manufacturer, weight, and MPG of each dot.

 D3 was somewhat easy to use once you find the correct documentation.
 Although it is not nearly as easy to use as seaborn and matplotlib.
-With d3, you have yo create elements a lot more manually versus just changing a parameter.
+With d3, you have to create elements a lot more manually versus just changing a parameter.
 For example, when I created the axis labels I had to position them on the screen in order for them to be in the middle of the axis and outside the graph.
 With other libraries, this was done automatically.
 The same difficulty goes for setting the dimensions and margins for the graph that is not needed in python.
-I had to set those manually by changing the pixel count where not needed for all of the other tools.
+I had to set those manually by changing the pixel count where that is not needed for all of the other tools.
 Lastly, even with the tooltip I had to create the rectangle and position everything manually.

 I think d3 is very useful in the future when you want to create very intricate charts.
 Once you are familiar with all the capabilities of it, you can create almost anything with it.
 You have to do a lot more things manually, but that allows so many more opportunities when creating a graph.
 It also does take much longer to create a graph because it does require a lot more code.